 An Invitation to Fellow Earthworm Lovers and Peaceably Inclined Folks:

-It’s tempting to think that our upcoming event, October 16-17 in Boulder, is just about food, money and soil.
+It’s tempting to think that our upcoming event in Boulder is just about food, money and soil.
 It’s not.
 It’s about violence.
 Systemic violence.

 Too often, violence is in our face.
 Charlottesville.
 Las Vegas.
 North Korea nuclear saber rattling.
 And too often, it’s as quiet as an algorithm.
 As innocuous as a drive to the supermarket.
 As shelf-stable as a Twinkie.